 As with all ranged calls, you may find it useful to announce the target of your LOOSE call if there is any confusion, particularly if they have their back to you.

 Example 1: Dimitri is an archer facing off a group of goblins.
 As he pulls back the string for a shot, one of the goblins steps within 6 feet of him.
 Instead of loosing the arrow at an unsafe distance, Dimitri's player relaxes his draw and calls LOOSE SINGLE THROUGH while aiming at the unlucky goblin.

 Example 2: Vidanya is carrying an unloaded crossbow in the bar when a group of savage demons rush in.
 Pinned close to the battle line, her player mimes pulling back the crossbow's string, taking a bolt and loading it, then points the (OOC unloaded, untensioned) crossbow at one of the demons she has a clear shot to, and calls LOOSE SINGLE THROUGH.

 - Shields may only be used to block blows if the character has sufficient levels of 'Street Fighter' or 'Melee'

 Characters cannot naturally use a shield for protection.
 Appropriate levels of the skills 'Street Fighter' or 'Melee' are required.
 With these skills blows on the shield may be completely ignored.

-If a blow strikes a shield held by an unskilled character, strapped to another location, or a shield which has been IC disintegrated, it is transferred to the location beneath instead
+If a blow strikes a shield held by an unskilled character, strapped to another location, or a shield which has been IC shattered, it is transferred to the location beneath instead